adrielsand/freeCodeCamp/docs/FAQ.md

 ### I am a student.
 Can I work on a feature for academic credits?

-Yes.
-Please note we are unable to commit to any timelines or paperwork that may be a requirement by your college or university.
+Yes - Please note we are unable to commit to any timelines or paperwork that may be a requirement by your college or university.
 We receive many pull-requests and code contributions by volunteer developers, and we respect their time and efforts.
 Out of respect for all of our other contributors, we will not give any PR special priority just because it happens to be school-related.

 We request you to plan ahead and work on code contributions with this in mind.